IP-CAM/btc_lightning_payment-Opencart-v.1.5.5.1/README.md

 Installation

-1.
-Opencart 1.5.5.1 - unzip module, upload to store root directory Opencart 2.1.0.2 - You can unzip/upload content or use ocmod to install module.
+1. Unzip module, upload to store root directory Opencart 1.5.5.1 - unzip module, upload to store root directory Opencart 2.1.0.2 - You can unzip/upload content or use ocmod to install module.
 Opencart 3.0.2.0 - You can unzip/upload content or use ocmod to install module.

-1. Install module "Bitcoin Payment" in Extension > Payment.
+2. Install module "Bitcoin Payment" in Extension > Payment.
-1. Edit module configuration, and save changes.
+3. Edit module configuration, and save changes.
 If you don't see module on Payments page, make sure that you have rights to edit module in System > User Permissions > Administrator